-To address these needs, FCM's partner organizations are delivering more than 40 local asset management training activities, including technical assistance and continuous learning opportunities, in Canadian communities of all sizes.
-Municipal staff and elected officials will be able to access asset management courses (including certifications), workshops, webinars, conferences and events offered online and in regions across the country until December 2019.
+To address these needs, FCM's 18 partner organizations are delivering 48 local asset management training activities, including group learning, hands on training and online training opportunities, in Canadian communities of all sizes.
+Municipal staff and elected officials will be able to access asset management courses (including certifications), workshops, webinars and courses offered online and in regions across the country until June 2021.

 These activities will help your municipality gain asset management knowledge and skills to support better infrastructure investment decisions.
-Events include national training opportunities along with local events tailored to meet regional needs.
+Activities include national training opportunities along with local events tailored to meet your region’s needs.

 Benefits of asset management training

-Participating in training and learning activities will help your municipal staff and elected officials:
+Participating in training and learning activities will help municipal staff and elected officials:

-- Learn about asset management and how to implement AM programming with your community's data
+- Learn about asset management and how to implement practices using your community's data

-- Implement programs that will help your municipality make cost-saving and sustainable infrastructure decisions
+- Implement approaches that will help your municipality make cost-saving and sustainable infrastructure decisions

-- Learn from other municipalities and acquire customizable tools and templates
+- Learn from other municipalities and use customizable tools and templates